Mark Lawrence Zeidel, MD

 Amy Ship, MD

 She completed her residency in Internal Medicine at Beth Israel Hospital and served as Chief Resident in Primary Care.
 She has completed two fellowships in medical education at the Shapiro Institute for Medical Education at BIDMC.
-She has taught at Harvard Medical School for over 15 years, including directing Patient-Doctor II, precepting in the Primary Care Clerkship, and tutoring and directing Patient-Doctor III.
+She has taught at Harvard Medical School since 1998, including directing Patient-Doctor II, precepting in the Primary Care Clerkship, and tutoring and directing Patient-Doctor III.
 Dr. Ship supervises the work of three medicine residents annually in weekly clinic sessions and teaches in the ambulatory medicine curriculum at BIDMC.
-Since 1999 Dr. Ship has been a Deputy Editor of the Clinical Crossroads conference series, published monthly in the Journal of the American Medical Association (JAMA).
+From 1999 – 2012, Dr. Ship was a Deputy Editor of the Clinical Crossroads conference series, published monthly in the Journal of the American Medical Association (JAMA).
 Dr. Ship lectures locally and nationally on diverse topics including Giving Bad News, Improving the Art of Physical Diagnosis, Giving Effective Feedback, and Primary Care for Breast Cancer Survivors.
 Since 2007, Dr. Ship has led workshops for clinicians using literature to facilitate discussion of complex issues and to enhance empathy.
+For 5 years, she facilitated the Literature and Medicine program sponsored by the Massachusetts Council for the Humanities at the Brigham and Women's Hospital and Beth Israel Deaconess Medical Center.
+In addition to directing the Katherine Swan Ginsburg Program in the Department of Medicine, she is the Faculty Advisor to the BIDMC Chapter of the Gold Humanism Honor Society.